Navigating complex mental capacity decisions in social care

 What's inside each guide?

-- A clear breakdowns of relevant legislation, including the Mental Capacity Act 2005, Care Act 2014, and where applicable, the Mental Health Act 1983.
+• A clear breakdown of relevant legislation, including the Mental Capacity Act 2005, Care Act 2014, and where applicable, the Mental Health Act 1983.

 Explore the topics

-Seven guides each focus on a specific area,
+Six guides each focus on a specific area:

-Learn how alcohol and other drug use affects decision-making and executive functioning.
-This guide promotes trauma-informed, stigma-aware approaches and includes a practical decisional balance tool to support nuanced capacity assessments.
+Learn how alcohol or drug use affects decision-making and executive functioning.
+This guide promotes trauma-informed, stigma-aware approaches.

 Work compassionately with individuals whose self-care practices put them at risk.
 This guide covers legal duties, the link between trauma and self-neglect, and how to carry out time and decision-specific capacity assessments.